rudemutant/lightOrnamentHolder/README.md

 The two .scad files should (most probably) need to be rendered and made physical before placing the rendered object from ornamentArm.scad (arm) into the ornamentBase.scad (base).
-The two could be produced physically as one piece, but I don't because it makes printing slower, packaging awkward, print design more complicated.
+The two could be produced physically as one piece, but I don't because it makes printing slower, packaging awkward, and print design more complicated.

 The ornamentHolder-C.svg file is needed, required, referenced, and wanted by ornamentArm.scad.
 Place ornamentHolder-C.svg in the same directory as ornamentArm.scad before rendering.